-Facing new constraints and lifestyle demands that arose at the start of the COVID-19 pandemic in 2020, American workers are increasingly supporting flexibility to work remotely, set their own work hours, and pursue self-employment.
+Facing new constraints and lifestyle demands in the 21st century that were exacerbated at the start of the COVID-19 pandemic in 2020, American workers have increasingly supported flexibility to work remotely, set their own work hours, and pursue self-employment.

-In fact, it represents a long-term agenda to drive greater economic opportunity, innovation, and fulfillment in the 21st century.
+However, empowering workers and businesses to pursue such flexibility is far more than a short-term solution for economic woes or employment disruptions.
+Increasing work flexibility represents a long-term agenda to drive greater economic opportunity, innovation, and fulfillment in the 21st century.

-The Modern Worker Empowerment Act would establish a uniform “common law” employment test across the federal government to determine whether workers are traditional employees or self-employed independent contractors (ICs).
+The Modern Worker Empowerment Act would establish a uniform “common law” employment criteria across the Internal Revenue Service (IRS) and Department of Labor (DOL) to determine whether workers are traditional employees or self-employed independent contractors (ICs).

-Today, the common law test is utilized by the Internal Revenue Service (IRS) to determine the federal tax status of workers, which is built upon decades of precedent and court interpretation, providing a reliable set of criteria for ICs and their clients to utilize when establishing business relationships.
+Today, the common law test is utilized by the IRS to determine the federal tax status of workers, which is built upon decades of precedent and court interpretation, providing a reliable set of criteria for ICs and their clients to utilize when establishing business relationships.

-This creates extra layers of confusion for those pursuing the dream of self-employment and the potential for violating federal laws and regulations even when workers and businesses are trying their best to comply with requirements.
+Unfortunately, different agencies such as the Department of Labor (DOL) and National Labor Relations Board (NLRB) utilize different tests that can be adjusted through new laws and regulations at any given time, creating extra layers of confusion for those pursuing the dream of self-employment and the potential for violating federal laws and regulations even when workers and businesses are trying their best to comply with requirements.

 The Modern Worker Empowerment Act’s common law test utilizes a range of behavioral, financial, and relationship-focused factors to determine a worker’s status.